Program for displaced college students from Puerto Rico and US Virgin Islands

 Eligible students will arrive in January as a visiting student, allowing them to continue their education while their college or university prepares for their return for the 2018 fall semester.
 The University of Rochester will help arrange travel and provide on-campus accommodations.
 Students will be able to take the courses that correspond with the academic program they were enrolled in before their studies were interrupted.

-Eligible students are encouraged to apply by December 1.
+The deadline to apply was December 1.

 Frequently Asked Questions